msteveb/tmake/README.md

 -replace
 	First discards any previous rule for the target.
+	Note: I have never used this

 -add
 	Normally only one rule for a target may contain -do.
 With -add, -do commands may be added to an existing rule.
+	Note: I have never used this

 -chdir
 	Normally all commands are run from the top level build directory.